bhavsarpratik/hackathons/axishack/readme.md

 C:\Program Files\gs\gs9.26\bin
 Extract Poppler anywhere and put it's **bin** path i.e C:\xxxxxxxxxx\poppler-0.67.0\bin\
 ```
-Tesseract requires the specific java to bin in path.
+Java - Tesseract requires the specific java to bin in path.
 Please check for errors when running.
 Put the required java in path.

 - ### Python packges
-Download and install python from the opened link
+Download and install python from the opened link.
 Then cd into the repo and run this on cmd
 ```
 py -3.5 -m pip install virtualenv